masiddique/meghna-hugo/exampleSite/content/english/blog/agriculture.md

   of agricultural monitoring.

 ---
-##### Do you need mapping & geo-tagging services for your fields?
+#### Do you need mapping & geo-tagging services for your fields?
 Or you're interested in crop yield estimation?

-Créneau provides various services in the domain of agricultural monitoring, such as:
+##### Créneau provides various services in the domain of agricultural monitoring, such as:

 > 1. Delineation of parcels
 > 2. Crop yield estimation
 > 3. NDVI & related parameters and indices
 > 4. Assessment of flood impact
 > 5. Growth stage evaluation
+> 6. Crop identification
+> 7. Biomass estimation
+> 8. Decarbonization & carbon sequestration
+> 9. Resource mapping (water intake, stress analysis, discharge/re-charge, etc.)

+These are just a few of the several services that GIS & Remote Sensing offered by Créneau in the domain of agricultural monitoring.
+We provide customized solutions, tailored to your business needs.

 ### STEP-1 : Hugo installation